Stephanie Ferguson Stephanie Ferguson

 Share

-A national crisis by the numbers
+Our workforce by the numbers

+The labor shortage gap is closing, but still persists.
 Right now, there are too many jobs without people to fill them.
 As a result, businesses can’t grow, compete, and thrive.
 The U.S. Chamber and Chamber Foundation's America Works initiative is mobilizing business and government to swiftly address the crisis.

 The U.S. has lost millions of workers.